holyaustin/soldier-ant-colony/README.md

 ### An epic web3 game that mimics the bio-inspration of soldier-ant for food hunt.
 Players finds it easy to play and earn as well as collaborating to make game characters.

 ## Introduction
-This project was built as part of the ChainLink Fall 2022 Hackathon sponsored by Chainlink and hosted by DevPost.
-The project is submitted as a game project.
+This project was built as part of the 2022 Hackathon.
+The project is submitted as a GameFi (NFT / Meterverse) Track project.

 ## Description